-Further, considering accumulated information regarding fishing activities in the western part of the Convention Area, in areas where, in the course of fishing operations, cold water corals more than 50Kg or sponges more than 500Kg are encountered in one gear retrieval, Members of the Commission shall require vessels flying their flag to cease bottom fishing activities in that location.
+Further, considering accumulated information regarding fishing activities in the western part of the Convention Area, in areas where, in the course of fishing operations, cold water corals or sponges more than 50Kg are encountered in one gear retrieval, Members of the Commission shall require vessels flying their flag to cease bottom fishing activities in that location.
 In such cases, the vessel shall not resume fishing activities until it has relocated a sufficient distance, which shall be no less than 1 nautical mile, so that additional encounters with VMEs are unlikely.
 All such encounters, including the location, gear type, date, time and name and weight of the VME indicator species, shall be reported to the Secretariat, through the Member, within one business day.
-The Executive Secretary shall, within one business day, notify the other Members of the Commission and at the same time implement a temporary closure in the area to prohibit bottom fishing vessels from contacting the sea floor with their trawl nets.
+The Executive Secretary shall, within one business day, notify the other Members of the Commission and at the same time implement a temporary closure in the area to prohibit fishing vessels from contacting the sea floor with their fishing gear.
 Members shall inform their fleets and enforcement operations within one business day of the receipt of the notification from the Executive Secretary.
 It is agreed that the VME indicator taxa include cold water corals Alcyonacea, Antipatharia, Gorgonacea, and Scleractinia, and the classes of Hexactinellida and Demospongiae in the phylum Porifera.

 Based on all the available data, including data on the VME encounter and distribution received from the fishing vessel(s), research survey data, visual survey data, and/or model results, the Scientific Committee (SC) shall assess and conclude if the area has a VME.
 If so, the SC shall recommend to the Commission that the temporary closure be made permanent, although the boundary of the closure may be adjusted, or suggest other appropriate measures.
 Otherwise, the Executive Secretary shall inform the Members that they may reopen the area to their vessels.

-C-H seamount and Southeastern part of Koko seamount, specifically for the latter seamount, the area South of 34 degrees 57 minutes North, East of the 400m isobaths, East of 171 degrees 54 minutes East, North of 34 degrees 50 minutes North, are closed precautionary for potential VME conservation.
-Fishing in these areas requires exploratory fishery protocol (Annex 1).
+In addition to the already closed areas [C-H seamount, the Southeastern part of Koko seamount (specifically, the area South of 34 degrees 57 minutes North, East of the 400m isobaths, East of 171 degrees 54 minutes East, North of 34 degrees 50 minutes North), the VME area on the Northwestern part of Koko, and VME area on the Northern Ridge of Colahan] all of the ES-NHR are closed to prevent potential significant adverse impacts on VMEs consistent with the precautionary approach.
+Fishing in these areas requires exploratory fishery protocol (Annex 1):

-Ensure that the distance between the footrope of the gill net and sea floor is greater than 70 cm.
+Ensure that the distance between the footrope of the gill net and sea floor is greater than 3 m.

 Apply a bottom fisheries closure from November to December.

-Limit annual catch of North Pacific armorhead to 15,000 tons for Japan.
-In years when strong recruitment of North Pacific armorhead is not detected by the monitoring survey (Annex 6), the Commission encourages Japan to limit their catch of North Pacific armorhead by vessels flying its flag to 500 tons, and encourages Korea to limit their catch of North Pacific armorhead by vessels flying its flag to 200 tons.
-When a strong recruitment of North Pacific armorhead is detected by the monitoring survey (Annex 6), the Commission encourages that Japan limit the annual catch of North Pacific armorhead by vessels flying its flag to 10,000 tons, and that Korea limit the annual catch of North Pacific armorhead by vessels flying its flag to 2,000 tons.
-The Commission encourages that catch overages for any given year be subtracted from the applicable annual catch limit in the following year, and that catch underages during any given year not be added to the applicable annual catch limit during the following year.
+Limit annual catch of North Pacific armorhead to [15,000] tons for Japan.
+In years when strong recruitment of North Pacific armorhead is not detected by the monitoring survey (Annex 6), Japan shall limit the catch of North Pacific armorhead by vessels flying its flag to 500 tons, and Korea shall limit its catch of North Pacific armorhead by vessels flying its flag to 200 tons.
+When a strong recruitment of North Pacific armorhead is detected by the monitoring survey (Annex 6), the Commission encourages that Japan limit the annual catch of North Pacific armorhead by vessels flying its flag to [10,000 tons], and that Korea limit the annual catch of North Pacific armorhead by vessels flying its flag to [2,000 tons].
+The catch overages for any given year shall be subtracted from the applicable annual catch limit in the following year, and that catch underages during any given year not be added to the applicable annual catch limit during the following year.